There are many different types of fractures. Direct impact or trauma causes acute fractures. Stress fractures develop over time through overuse.

 - Broken thumb – is either a break at the base of the thumb or the phalanges.

 Back & chest fracture types

 - Spinal compression fracture – a break in one of the vertebrae bones, caused by compression in the spine.

 - Broken ribs – a break of any of the rib bones.

-- Skull fracture – is a break to one of the bones which form the head.
+- Skull fracture – a break to one of the bones which form the head.

 Open fractures & closed fractures

-- A closed fracture is also called a simple fracture.
-This is a break of the bone where the skin surface remains intact.
+- A closed fracture is a break of the bone where the skin surface remains intact.

-- An open fracture is also known as a compound fracture.
-It occurs when the end of the bone breaks the surface of the skin.
+- An open fracture (or compound fracture) occurs when the end of the bone breaks the surface of the skin.
 As a result, this type of fracture is susceptible to infection.